UltiRequiem/articles/post/javascripter-01.md

 or the browser it exists.

 > Node.js and Deno are runtime for JavaScript, I will explain more in depth
-> this later, but basically we use them to execute JavaScript in a computer.
+> this later, but basically we use them to execute JavaScript outside the browser.

 If you want to print a value or a variable in the console, you need to use the `console.log()` function.